 Spring Creek Bench

-Plate 828X.
-Spring Creek Bench 1936 – 2004 Viewed northeast on Spring Creek Bench south of Enterprise, Utah.
+Plate 826X.
+Spring Creek Bench 1936 – 2004 Viewed north-northwest on Spring Creek Bench south of Enterprise, Utah.
 In 1936, four photographs were taken to document range conditions in the area.
 Three inside a fenced Forest Service administration site, which had been moderately grazed for 30 years, and one, heavily grazed site adjacent to the fenced pasture.
-Plate 828x was taken inside the fenced pasture and shows how native grasses and shrubs had recovered under moderate grazing - - compare this 1936 image with that of the adjacent heavily grazed site - -see Plate 826x.
+Plate 826x was taken adjacent to the fenced pasture - -note the lack of native grasses in the 1936 photo.
+Compare this to areas inside the moderately grazed administration site - - see Plates 825x, 827x, and 828x.
 Since that time however, the fence has been removed and the area reseeded with crested and intermediate wheatgrass.
-Shrubs include mountain big sage, bitterbrush, and snakeweed, skunkbrush, and rubber rabbitbrush.
+Pinyon and juniper have increased, but many of those plants were recently cut to improve range conditions.
+Shrubs include mountain big sage, bitterbrush, and snakeweed.
 The area is used by cattle and wintering mule deer.
-New houses have been built.

 Pinyon, Juniper, Sagebrush